 Try Europe’s Second Cities – and Second Countries and Islands

 For those of you eager to experience the continent at its finest weather-wise, my best advice on escaping the summer crowds in Europe is to spend your time in Europe’s second cities.
-For example, instead of Paris visit Lyon, which has glorious food, mouthwatering markets and riverside swimming pools, but was hit hard by the French train strikes, which resulted in a 25% drop in tourists, and is now eagerly welcoming visitors.
-Also try Valencia in Spain, Thessaloniki in Greece, Genoa or Trieste in Italy, and so on.
+For example, instead of Paris visit Lyon, which has glorious food, mouthwatering markets and riverside swimming pools, but was hit hard last year by the French train strikes, which resulted in a 25% drop in tourists, and was eagerly welcoming visitors.
+Also try: Valencia in Spain, Thessaloniki in Greece, Genoa or Trieste in Italy, and so on.
 See our post on Underrated Cities in Europe we Love for more ideas.
 Or instead of second cities, try second countries: spend time in Kotor in Montenegro instead of Dubrovnik, Croatia.
 And second islands: while we love Mallorca, we recommend Menorca during the peak season.

 Visit the Cities Locals Abandon